 Review of CSG-induced subsidence

-- expanding the remit of the Office of Groundwater Impact Assessment (OGIA) to provide advice on subsidence and develop tools to assess the impacts of subsidence on farming operations.
+The review resulted in 8 recommendations to government, which were all supported or supported in principle.
+This included a proposal to expand the remit of OGIA to provide advice on subsidence and develop tools to assess the impacts of subsidence on farming operations.

 -